Skip to main content

 • If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

-• If you have ever had an allergic reaction to a medicine.
-It is particularly important that you tell your doctor if you have ever had a bad reaction to any other NSAID (such as aspirin, naproxen, diclofenac, and indometacin), or if you are allergic to a sulfonamide medicine (used to treat infection).
+• If you have ever had an allergic reaction to aspirin or other NSAID (such as indometacin, diclofenac, and ibuprofen), or to any other medicine.
+Or if you are allergic to a sulfonamide medicine.

 How to take celecoxib